jellyb3e/cmpm-121-f25-d1-juliamanou/README.md

 This is _meese explosion factory_, a clicker game where you explode moose.
 You can purchase upgrades to speed up the factory and prosper as the world's foremost moose explosion tycoon!

+_Asset credits can be found in main.ts.
+Enjoy!_